Ad Attribution & Analytics

 Here is an example of a OneLink link set up in AppsFlyer:

-Additional Steps for Android
+Additional Steps for Androidβ

 Update intent filters

 Your Big Fish producer will send you a code snippet of an intent filter to put into manifest file of your app.
 An intent filter determines the type of requests that come from another app component (such as AppsFlyer).
-To complete setup for OneLink on Android, copy the intent-filter into the relevant <activity> on your AndroidManifest.xml file.
-The snippet contains the following values:
+To complete setup for OneLink on Android, copy the intent-filter into the relevant <activity>

-• The four-character pathPrefix, an auto-generated value from the AppsFlyer portal that is unique to your game.
+value, provided by your Big Fish producer. - The four-character pathPrefix, an auto-generated value from the AppsFlyer portal that is unique to your game.

 Here is an example of the code snippet for an intent filter: